Devstutor/.github/profile/README.md

 ## Become a Self-taught

-In 2024, a person started an open source community called devstutor.
-This community has grown to include hundreds of developers from around the world.
+In 2024, Rahul started an open source community called devstutor.
+This community has grown to include fifty's of developers.
 Together, we have built:

 💻 A free programming curriculum.

-🏛️ Forums and chat rooms where you can get coding help and feedback on your projects.
+🏛️ Forums and chat rooms where you can get coding help and feedback on your projects (Working on it).

 🧪 Everything is for free.

-🎒 100+ freecourses on Computer Science, Ethical Hacking, Artificial Intelligence.
+🎒 5+ freecourses on Java, Spring, Spring-boot, Hibernate, Computer Science, Ethical Hacking, Artificial Intelligence.